 Skip to main content

-Toxic chemicals in toiletries and beauty products
+Toxic chemicals in cosmetics and beauty products

 There are thousands of ingredients used in personal care products, many of them have negative environmental impacts and health effects ranging from skin irritation to carcinogenicity.